(a) Rights, preferences and restrictions attached to shares

-Gratuity-cum-Life Assurance Scheme, a funded defined benefit plan for qualifying employees.
-The scheme provides for lump sum payment to vested employees at retirement,
+Gratuity-cum-Life Assurance Scheme, a funded defined benefit plan for

+eligible employees.
+The scheme provides for lump sum payment to vested

-completed year of service or part thereof in excess of six
+for each completed year of service or part thereof in excess of six

 The present value of the defined benefit obligation and the related

-current service cost were measured using the Projected Unit Credit
+current service cost are measured using the Projected Unit Credit